sensu/sensu-docs/content/sensu-go/6.2/operations/deploy-sensu/secure-sensu.md

 **NOTE**: The [Sensu backend reference](../../../observability-pipeline/observe-schedule/backend/#security-configuration-flags) includes more information about each API and web UI security configuration parameter.
 {{% /notice %}}

-### Specify separate web UI certificate and key
+### Specify a separate web UI certificate and key

+You can use the same certificates and keys to secure etcd, the HTTP API, and the web UI.
-You can specify a certificate and key for the web UI separately from the API.
+However, if you prefer, you can use a separate certificate and key for the web UI (for example, a commercially purchased certificate and key).

 To do this, add the `dashboard-cert-file` and `dashboard-key-file` parameters for backend SSL configuration in `/etc/sensu/backend.yml`:

 {{< code yml >}}
-dashboard-cert-file: "/etc/sensu/tls/cert.pem"
+dashboard-cert-file: "/etc/sensu/tls/separate-webui-cert.pem"
-dashboard-key-file: "/etc/sensu/tls/key.pem"
+dashboard-key-file: "/etc/sensu/tls/separate-webui-key.pem"
 {{< /code >}}

 {{% notice note %}}
+**NOTE**: If you do not specify a separate certificate and key for the web UI with `dashboard-cert-file` and `dashboard-key-file`, Sensu uses the certificate and key specified for the `cert-file` and `key-file` parameters for the web UI.
-**NOTE**: The [Sensu backend reference](../../../observability-pipeline/observe-schedule/backend/#web-ui-configuration-flags) includes more information about the `dashboard-cert-file` and `dashboard-key-file` web UI configuration parameter.
+The [Sensu backend reference](../../../observability-pipeline/observe-schedule/backend/#web-ui-configuration-flags) includes more information about the `dashboard-cert-file` and `dashboard-key-file` web UI configuration parameters.
 {{% /notice %}}

 ## Secure Sensu agent-to-server communication

 {{% notice note %}}
 **NOTE**: If you change the agent configuration to communicate via WebSocket Secure protocol, the agent will no longer communicate over a plaintext connection.
-For communication to continue, you must complete the steps in this section **and** [secure the Sensu API and web UI](#secure-the-sensu-api-and-web-ui).
+For communication to continue, you must complete the steps in this section **and** [secure the Sensu agent API, HTTP API, and web UI](#secure-the-sensu-agent-api-http-api-and-web-ui).
 {{% /notice %}}

 By default, an agent uses the insecure `ws://` transport.